A Complete Guide to User Generated Content

 Going back to that $62.4 billion figure – that amounts to over 23% of all returns!
 But what if I told you that visual customer content could help solve some of these common return issues?
 Let’s start with item fit.

-Because 70% of customers check reviews or ratings before making their final purchase, providing customer content is a great way of empowering your customers to choose items which fit them best.
+Because 70% of customers check reviews or ratings before making their final purchase, providing customer content is a great way of empowering your customers to choose items that fit them best.
 Let me give you a personal example.

 70% of customers check reviews or rating before making a final purchase